FarisPalayi/project-ml/readme.md

 # this password is a Personal access token that gives permission to use this project repository
 ```

 That's it.
-Repeat the 2 and 3 steps as you make more modifications to the project like changing code, adding new files, deleting, etc.
+Repeat the 1 and 2 steps as you make more modifications to the project like changing code, adding new files, deleting, etc.

-_NOTE_: For the ./sync command to work, you need to be connected to internet.
+**Note**: For the ./sync command to work, you need to be connected to internet.

 ### Project Structure